 Chiropractors' services include only services that are provided by a chiropractor (who is licensed by the State) and consist of treatment by means of manual manipulation of the spine that the chiropractor is legally authorized by the State to perform.

+11. Clinic Services (MSIS Code=12) (See 42 CFR 440.90).--Clinic services include preventive, diagnostic, therapeutic, rehabilitative, or palliative items or services that are provided:

 o To outpatients;